‘The Twilight Zone’ Top 15 Episodes of All-Time, Ranked

 4. The Shelter (Season 3, Episode 3)

-“The Shelter” showcases why it is even crucial to attempt to survive the end and why turning a blind eye to what ills society may bite you in the ass when it all hits the fan.
+“The Shelter” showcases how cruel the means of survival can get and how turning a blind eye to the ills of society may bite you in the ass when it all hits the fan.
 Although these themes are explored in the episode “The Monsters Due on Maple Street,” we like that the enemy here comes from within instead of something external.

 3. It’s a Good Life (Season 3, Episode 8)